In direct dialogue – The most frequently asked questions from Amazon sellers

 Questions about FBA refunds

-There is no question that those who use FBA have a clear advantage over other non-FBA sellers on Amazon.
-Nevertheless, especially in light of the constantly rising FBA costs, one should keep a watchful eye on the processes within the warehouses and reports from Amazon.
+There is no doubt that those who use FBA have a clear advantage over other non-FBA sellers on Amazon.
+Nevertheless, especially in light of the constantly rising FBA costs, one should keep a vigilant eye on the processes within the warehouses and reports from Amazon.
 In particular, errors must be identified and reported in order to claim the associated refunds.

 FBA errors remain undetected for up to 10 months